adepke/TaskQueue/README.md

 template <typename U>
 int Enqueue(U&& Task)
 ```
 `[Thread Safe]` Enqueues a new task for a worker to process when available.
 If no workers are in the pool, the task will sit in queue until a resize.
 U must match the type T. This extra template is used to leverage reference condensation, letting `Task` be an L value or an R value.
-Returns the ID of the newly enqueued task.
+Returns the ID of the newly enqueued task, `-1` if a failure occurred.

 ```cpp
 int GetUnstartedTasksCount()